celzero/rethink-app/README.md

 ### DNS over HTTPS client

 Almost all of the network related code, including DNS over HTTPS split tunnel, is a very minimal fork of the excellent [Jigsaw-Code/outline-go-tun2socks](https://github.com/Jigsaw-Code/outline-go-tun2socks) written in golang.
-A majority of work is on the UI with other parts remaining same as on [Jigsaw-Code/Intra](https://github.com/Jigsaw-Code/Intra/), and so the functionality underneath is pretty much the same.
-The split-tunnel traps requests sent to the VPN's DNS endpoint and relays it to a DNS over HTTPS endpoint of the user's choosing (currently limited to Cloudflare's 1.1.1.1 and AdGuard DNS; but BraveDNS' own resolver will soon follow suit) and logs the end-to-end latency, time, the request query and it answer.
+A majority of work is on the UI with other parts remaining same as on [Jigsaw-Code/Intra](https://github.com/Jigsaw-Code/Intra/), and so the implementation underneath is pretty much the same.
+A split-tunnel traps requests sent to the VPN's DNS endpoint and relays it to a DNS over HTTPS endpoint of the user's choosing (currently limited to Cloudflare's 1.1.1.1 and AdGuard DNS; but BraveDNS' own resolver will soon follow suit) and logs the end-to-end latency, time, the request query and it answer.

 ### What BraveDNS is not